 What skills will I learn from studying Business?

 Business studies will provide students with analytical and critical thinking skills which they can implement after graduation.
-It will also allow students to learn techniques and formations that occur when running a business.
+It will also allow students to learn techniques and formations that occur when running a business (Learn more – How to become a student entrepreneur).

 Studying at university will give students a number of transferrable skills that they can use later in life as well as the world of work including, time management, organisation, working towards a deadline and social skills when completing presentations and group work.